Saplyn/yew-lmth/README.md

+# NOTE: This crate is not yet fully developed, and may be buggy.
+NOT recommended for production use.

 # Yew LMTH

 A macro crate for writing HTML-like syntax for [Yew](https://yew.rs/) application, which will be translated into a corresponding `yew::prelude::html!()` macro.
 Syntax highly inspired by [Sycamore](https://sycamore-rs.netlify.app) and [Dioxus](https://dioxuslabs.com/).